mwinton/2018-fall-main/project/README.md

 - What weird patterns in the data have you found?
 What about how the model interacts with your data?
 (Did you find any interesting loss patterns?)
 - Do the patterns you observe align well with patterns other researchers have found in the papers you read?
 What did they do about them?

-Technical communication (10%):
+Technical communication (20%):
+- Primarily:
+  - Succinct, interesting presentation explaining the above.
+  - Is your paper well organized?
+- Table stakes:
   - Did you run spell check before submitting?
-- Are your thoughts well organized?
   - Did you proof read it?

 Volume of work (built into the other components):
 - Is this someone else's code (downloaded from github) simply run on already cleaned up data (downloaded from Kaggle)?